 Piran Town Walls: A Million-Dollar View

 This is the million dollar vista from a surprisingly affordable vacation rental home, which I found on Trip Advisor only by planning more than six months in advance.
 But any visitor can enjoy a similar view for a only few euros by visiting the town walls.
 A parking structure is nearby, where you can leave your car and venture on foot into the steep, narrow streets of the town.
-Stop into the Mediadom, where high tech holograms in ancient tunnels welcome you to a film about the local history that is offered in English, Italian and Russian.
-Bring an ID to get the student or senior discount.

 And then soak up the centuries as you wander, looking into the elegant, tiny churches on the backstreets or seaside.
 The crowning glory is Saint George’s Cathedral, dating back to 1641 when Piran’s nobles grew rich from the locally produced salt, under the protection of Venice.
 I wasn’t a big fan of visiting the actual salt pans a short distance away, but took home some of the gourmet fleur de sel from the Piranske Soline shops in town.
 Makes a great gift to take home for your foodie friends.

-Piran: A Miniature Venice
+Tartini Square: A Miniature Venice

 The Venetian vibe is obvious in the splendid buildings on Tartini Square.
 Piran’s outdoor living room was created when a smelly part of the harbor was filled in.
 A statue of the town’s native composer and noted violinist Giuseppe Tartini presides over the lively cafes and free cultural performances during summer festivals.